nathanl/wordular/web/models/anagrams_ideas.md

 dictionary words that can't be found in this phrase", which we do first, from "then recurse with each word that CAN be found and its corresponding remaining phrase."
-Eg, if the phrase is "applesace is tasty", first go through the dictionary and notice that, eg, "potato" can't be found in this phrase.
+Eg, if the phrase is "applesauce is tasty", first go through the dictionary and notice that, eg, "potato" can't be found in this phrase.
 Then when we recurse with (["apple", "sauce is tasty"], dictionary) and (["is", "apple # tasty"], dictionary), we can use the winnowed dictionary